check-sked/crypto_data_resources/defi_tvl/README.md

 - User inputs desired protocol via in terminal prompt.
 - Refer to [protocols_list.py](https://github.com/check-sked/crypto_data_resources/blob/main/defi_protocols_chains/protocols_list.py) for list of available protocols.
 - See [here]() for example of file returned.
 - **This is a complex request that may take some time to fully render.
-In terminal messages will guide you through completion."**
+In terminal messages will guide you through completion.**
+- **Note: there are some inconsistencies in the JSON results of DeFiLlama's API endpoint for TVL token data.
+Some coins produce $ amounts and some do raw token amount.
+Make sure to confirm results.**

 --